×

 The energy and neutrons released in a supernova explosion enable elements heavier than iron, such as Au (gold) and U (Uranium) to form and be expelled into ...

-Supernova Elements from en.m.wikipedia.org
+Supernova Elements from en.wikipedia.org

 Supernova Elements from supernova.eso.org